 The Abrahamic ideologies (1) are an example of religions that program negative bias and prejudice.
 These are Semitic religions, Judaism, Christianity, and Islam.
 These systems promote moral superiority to dictate thoughts, values, and justification for violence.

 Unfortunately, they also have the most significant social mass.
 These systems are well entrenched in society.
 So, even if you are not a follower, you are more than likely still affected by the colossal social reach of these paradigms.
 The level of influence in your life depends on your exposure.
-Their effectiveness is better because they dominate the cultural narrative.
+They are effective when they can dominate the cultural narrative.

 Religion is addictive, and it promotes several social and psychological aberrations.
 They use self-hypnosis and group hypnosis or groupthink Manipulation to encourage prejudice and bias.
 It manifests in the following types of distortions: